-SAN Volume Controller and Storwize V7000 support the creation of automatically expanding target volumes.
-If you create target volumes that automatically expand, more storage is assigned to the target when storage capacity decreases.
+SAN Volume Controller and Storwize family support the creation of automatically expanding target volumes.
+If you create target volumes that automatically expand, more storage is assigned to the target when the level of unused real volume capacity decreases.
 This additional storage ensures that sufficient capacity is available.

-Tip: If you select SAN Volume Controller and Storwize V7000 dynamic target allocation, all target volumes that were created dynamically will be auto-expandable.
+Tip: If you select SAN Volume Controller and Storwize family dynamic target allocation, all target volumes that were created dynamically will be auto-expandable.